investigative

 by:Jaime A. Bernabe II (published November 17,2024)

-Job – the idea of exerting oneself mentally and physically for a living necessity.
+A Job is the idea of exerting oneself mentally and physically for a living necessity.
 Having a job means that a person has security over basic needs such as food, shelter, clothing, and other demands for survival.
+What if this job, where you exert yourself mentally and physically does not cater to your needs for your daily survival necessities?

 The effect of this growing issue resulted in the mass hiring of Contract of Service (COS) workers and Job Orders (JO).
 According to the Omnibus Rules Implementing Book V of Executive Order (E.O.)
 No. 292 and Other Pertinent Civil Service Laws, a COS or JO are employees whose services rendered are not considered government services and do not enjoy the benefits enjoyed by government employees.
 The job order covers piece work or intermittent jobs of short duration not exceeding six months daily.